respawnRW/writeups/pwn/deathnote/README.md

 ![image](https://github.com/respawnRW/writeups/assets/163560495/491c9633-53eb-4064-beb4-e4b833991a99)

-Let's check the binary securities, we also know that it's a pwn challenge, we ned to know what we are facing.
+Let's check the binary securities, we also know that it's a pwn challenge, we need to know what we are facing.
 ```bash
 └─$ checksec deathnote
 [*] '/home/kali/htb_stuffz/ctf_2024/pwn_deathnote/challenge/deathnote'